google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 {% include "web/_shared/contributors/paullewis.html" %}
 {% include "web/_shared/contributors/flackr.html" %}

 Love it or hate it, parallaxing is here to stay.
-When used judiciously it can add depth and subtlety to a web app.
+When used judiciously, it can add depth and subtlety to a web app.
 The problem, however, is that implementing parallaxing in a performant way can be challenging.
-In this article we’ll discuss a solution that is both performant and, just as importantly, works cross-browser.
+In this article, we’ll discuss a solution that is both performant and, just as importantly, works cross-browser.